 What is it?

 This course examines the theory, methods and procedures of planned stage decompression diving.
-It is designed as a stand-alone course or it may be taught in conjunction with such TDI courses as Advanced Nitrox or Extended Range.
-The main objective is to train divers how to plan and conduct a standard staged decompression dive not exceeding the maximum depth of 150 fsw unless taught in conjunction with the TDI Advanced Nitrox, Extended Range course.
+It is designed as a stand-alone course or it may be taught in conjunction with Advanced Nitrox .
+The main objective is to train divers how to plan and conduct a standard staged decompression dive not exceeding the maximum depth of 150 fsw.

 What will we do?
 (Overview)